By Simon Gould

 If you see my progress, I’m running (jogging) at 5.2 mph and working up to doing that for 30 minutes a day and the weight is falling off.
 I couldn’t run any quicker and maintain it or a period of time.
 Weight loss is what I wanted so time is the important factor.
 I now do the same routine to maintain my health.

-So a good treadmill speed is one that you can keep up with.
-Whether you want to call it running, jogging or walking as long as it’s helping you achieve your goal then it doesn’t matter.
+So a good treadmill speed for walking, jogging, or running is one that you can keep up with.
+Whatever you call it as long as it’s helping you achieve your goal then it doesn’t matter.
 If you run at home or in a gym keep going and progress, walk or run that little bit further every week then you’ll be able to achieve what you want.
 Your treadmill speed will be secondary.

 While you’re on a treadmill then take advantage of it’s features.
 Get the fan on and use the water bottle holders.
 The aim of most of us is to get fit and healthy and some to lose weight.
 The treadmill is ideal and people of all ages and sizes can use one.
 Try and keep exercise as part of your normal routine so you can stick to it.
 You will be getting so many health benefits from your efforts.